There are a lot of big shakeups coming to the retail pharmacy business.

 CVS reports the approximate savings patients have seen from RX Saving Finder has been in the range of $75 per script.

-With this service, you’ll be able to be “seen” by a health care professional for a variety of minor illnesses, minor injuries, skin conditions and women’s services right through your phone.
+A health care professional will virtually “see” you for a variety of minor illnesses, minor injuries, skin conditions and women’s services right through your phone.
 No need to leave your home!

 CVS isn’t the only company posing a threat to Walgreens.
 As Amazon looks to muscle its way into the health care business, Walgreens thinks it has found a way to beat the e-commerce giant back.

-In a suburban Chicago store near its corporate headquarters, Walgreens is prototyping the pharmacy of the future…and front-end billing is being given to beauty products, OTC medications, supplements, toiletries and more.
+In a suburban Chicago store near its corporate headquarters, Walgreens is prototyping the pharmacy of the future.
+The following products are getting front-end billing is the redesign:

 What’s not feeling the love in the new floor layout?
 Candy, snacks and seasonal decorations.
 All three of those are banished to the back, according to a brand-new report from Business Insider.